CYB3RL1F3/react-magnetic-scroll/README.md

 ### how it works

-__MagneticScroll__ uses an array of components, views, etc... and display them in "pages" that have similar width & height.
+__MagneticScroll__ uses an array of components, views, etc... and display them in "magnetic pages" that have similar width & height.
 On *scroll*, *keydown* & *touchmove* events, the natural scroll is blocked and the magnetic container autoscroll to the next page.

 Values are expressed in viewheights (vh) and viewwidths (vw).

-You don't need to wrap your pages.
-Pages are auto-wrapped by a component *MagneticPage*
+You need to wrap your pages with a component *MagneticPage* that requires an ID and can handle hooks before and after scroll.

 ### properties :